DecisiveAI/mdai-docs/src/install/aws/deploy.md

 *🎶 Time for more [theme music](https://www.youtube.com/watch?v=ioE_O7Lm0I4) 🎶*

 **💪 Congratulations!
-You're about to provision an MDAI Engine! 💪**
+You're about to provision an MDAI Cluster! 💪**

 <div class="warning">
   IMPORTANT!
-After deployment, the engine will be active and running in AWS.
-The current version of the engine was designed to be as cost-effective as possible, however you should still carefully monitor your spend and manage your engine capacity accordingly.
-If the engine is not actively being used for testing or managing telemetry pipelines, you may wish to shut it down to minimize your spend.<br /><br />
+After deployment, the MDAI Cluster will be active and running in AWS.
+The current version of the MDAI Cluster was designed to be as cost-effective as possible, however you should still carefully monitor your spend and manage your MDAI Cluster capacity accordingly.
+If the MDAI Cluster is not actively being used for testing or managing telemetry pipelines, you may wish to shut it down to minimize your spend.<br /><br />
-  <em>We hope to have benchmarks soon for cost and performance of our engines.</em>
+  <em>We hope to have benchmarks soon for cost and performance of our MDAI Clusters.</em>
 </div>

-## Deploy the MDAI Engine
+## Deploy the MDAI Cluster

 ```shell
 make install